bash-bastion/bash-args/README.md

 # Source basher...

 # If basher
-source "$(basher package-path eankeen/bash-arg)/bash-arg.sh"
+source "$(basher package-path eankeen/args)/args.sh"

 # If cURL
-source "./bash-arg.sh"
+source "./args.sh"

-# bash-arg stores all its results in the
+# args stores all its results in the
 # 'args' associative array
 declare -A args=()

 # Call 'arguments', passinng in the current options.
 # Usually, you would replace '--port 3000' with "$@",
 # in a script, but since we're in an interactive shell
-# session, just specify the arguments manually
+# session, just specify the arguments manually.

+# Pass the definition of your CLI as stdin to 'arguments'
-arguments --port 3000 <<-'EOF'
+arguments --port 3005 <<-'EOF'
 @flag [port.p] {3000} - The port to open on
 EOF